jnozzi/cocoadev.com/markdown/NSPointAndArrays.md

 ----

-If you want to go the C route, I believe General/NSPointArray is defined as General/NSPoint *.
-All standard warnings apply. -- General/RobRix
+If you want to go the C route, I believe NSPointArray is defined as NSPoint *.
+All standard warnings apply. -- RobRix

 ----

-You might try an General/NSSet.
-I believe it is a useful container for other objects with faster sorting/comparison than an General/NSArray.
+You might try an NSSet.
+I believe it is a useful container for other objects with faster sorting/comparison than an NSArray.

--- General/SashaGelbart
+-- SashaGelbart

-General/NSSet is a great class, but if you need to preserve ordering, then it's of less utility. -- General/RobRix
+NSSet is a great class, but if you need to preserve ordering, then it's of less utility. -- RobRix

-Or you could do something completely amusing (and a waste of time) and simply make each General/NSPoint a data item and place it in the array.
+Or you could do something completely amusing (and a waste of time) and simply make each NSPoint a data item and place it in the array.
 Why?
 I dunno...was too early in the morning to make up something else.